The-C-coder/Cloud-Computing/README.md

 Now we are moving towrads the main topic what is cloud?

-A cloud refers to distinct IT environment that is designed for the purpose of remotely provisioning sacalable and measured IT resources.
+A cloud refers to distinct IT environment that is designed for the purpose of remotely provisioning sacalable and measured IT resources , a cloud has a finite boundary.